-History of art and architecture cannot be studied as a single honor degree.
+History of art and architecture cannot be studied as a single honor course.
 It must be combined with one other subject within the two-subject moderatorship (TSM) programme.
-TSM is a joint honors programme; both subjects are studied for three years and one subject only is studied in the fourth year.
+TSM is a joint honors programme.
+Both subjects are studied for three years and one subject only is studied in the fourth year.
+An honors degree is awarded in both subjects.